skip to content

 Complementing the EPA’s efforts, the U.S. Energy Information Administration (EIA) offers detailed estimates of energy-related carbon dioxide (CO2) emissions.
 The EIA breaks down these emissions by fuel source and by fuel-consuming sector, providing monthly and yearly data.
 This granular approach helps in understanding the specific contributions of different fuels and sectors to the overall emissions.

 The EIA’s estimates are derived from a wide array of data sources, including energy producers, consumers, and various government agencies.
 Together, the EPA and EIA estimates are instrumental in tracking the United States’ progress in reducing greenhouse gas emissions.
 They also play a critical role in informing policy decisions and evaluating the effectiveness of climate change mitigation strategies.
+In these reports, global warming potentials are used to compare the impact of different greenhouse gases by expressing their emissions in terms of CO2 equivalents.

 America’s Carbon Footprint: Key Contributors

-America’s carbon footprint is shaped by several sectors.
+America’s carbon footprint is shaped by several economic sectors.
 The energy sector is the largest contributor, accounting for a significant portion of US greenhouse gas emissions.
 Transportation follows closely, with vehicles emitting large amounts of CO2 each year.

 US Greenhouse Gas Emissions by Sector

-Breaking down US greenhouse gas emissions by sector provides a clearer picture of where reductions are needed.
+Breaking down US greenhouse gas annual emissions by sector provides a clearer picture of where reductions are needed.
 A significant decline in electric power sector emissions has been observed, attributed to a transition from coal to natural gas, a rise in renewable energy use, and stabilizing electricity demand.
 The energy sector leads the way, primarily through the burning of fossil fuels for electricity generation and heat.
 Transportation is the second-largest sector, with cars, trucks, and airplanes contributing heavily to emissions.

 Historical Perspective: US GHG Emissions Over the Years